List of Jackie Chan Adventures episodes

-Jackie Chan Adventures is an animated television series chronicling the adventures of a fictionalized version of action film star Jackie Chan.
+Jackie Chan Adventures is an animated television series chronicling the adventures of a fictionalized version of action film star Jackie Chan, voiced by James Sie.
 This series ran on Kids' WB from September 9, 2000, to July 8, 2005, for a total of 95 episodes, and had 5 seasons.
 During its run, it was also shown on Cartoon Network, and afterwards its reruns landed on Toon Disney's Jetix block.
-An Arabic translation has been airing on MBC 3 since early 2006.
+An Arabic translation has been airing on MBC 3 since early 2005.
 There have been several toys and video games based on the series.
 The series ended on July 8, 2005, just five episodes away from its 100th.